prosecconetwork/The-NOC-List/README.md

 Veale's creations.xlsx

 This triple-store provides useful detail on the creations associated with characters in the central NOC triple-store above.
 For instance, Seth McFarlane is the creator of Family Guy and this triple-store indicates that Family Guy is a TV show

+Veale's Fictional Worlds.xlsx

+Family Guy is also a fictional world in which a variety of characters live and interact.
+This triple-store characterizes the fictional worlds associated with the characters of the main NOC triple-store.

 Veale's domains.xlsx